Insights of a Neurodivergent Clinician

 See this product in the original post

-Hyper-fixation and hyper0focus (particularly as they center around our passions and special interests, i.e., interest-based nervous system) are common among both ADHDers and Autistic people.
+Hyper-fixation and hyper-focus, particularly around our passions and special interests, are common among both ADHDers and Autistic people.
 Hyperfocus, as seen in the context of ADHD, can look a lot like hyper-fixation.
-ADHD passions can look a lot like Autistic special interests.
+ADHD passions can resemble Autistic special interests.

 Emotional Regulation